 - Pricing errors do sometimes happen, and titles submitted with a list price greater than 99.00 (USD, GBP, AUD), will be reviewed by the Customer Support management team.
 If you believe your book is appropriately priced and exceeds 99.00 (USD, GBP, AUD) please contact Customer Support and let them know, so there are no delays with your book.

 CANADA: You can add pricing for Canada, however, the compensation earned for books sold in Canada is the same amount as what you earn in the U.S. because we don’t have a print facility there.
 The books are shipped to our Canadian distribution partner from Ingram in the U.S. This pricing is also true for sales through our Global Connect Program and the Espresso Book Machine.
 Pricing can be modified once per week.

-AUSTRALIA: Compensation earned for books sold into Australia is charged GST before the payment is made to you.
+AUSTRALIA: Compensation earned for books sold in Australia is charged GST before the payment is made to you.
 Divide your intended Retail Price by 1.1.

 SUGGESTION: You can take the compensation amount and enter it into a currency exchange rate converter such as www.xe.com and convert it to your country's currency.
 This will help you understand how much you will earn for books sold in each market and if you need to increase the retail price for that market.
 There are daily fluctuations in currency exchange rates, so be sure you are earning enough money so you don't end up in a negative balance due to these fluctuations.